 The topics of both songs struck home with me: I’ve experienced the loss of my mother from suicide and also know people I care for who have issues dealing with depression and anxiety.
 I’ve been blessed with never having to deal with either one but know how hard they can make life and how tragic inability to cope with them can be.

 Alpha, Beta and I talked about the songs after I thanked them for introducing me to the music and artist.
 I asked what they thought the messages were in each song.
 Each had a good grasp of what to take away from what the artist was trying to say—the story he told through the lyrics.
 No, “I thought it sounded good…” Or… “it was cool, I like the music.”
 Long ago they learned I don’t accept superficial answers.
-I want them to dig in and think about the things they, see, do, read and hear.
-And they never let me down with their own self-determined insight and understanding.
+I want them to dig in and think about the things they see, read and hear.
+And they never let me down with their own, self-determined, insight and understanding.

 The opening epigraph to this piece is a quote attributed to Marcus Aurelius, Roman Emperor from 161 to 180 AD.
-Since 1982 I’ve owned a copy of ‘Meditations’ his series of personal essays and read them each year.
+Since 1982, I’ve owned a copy of ‘Meditations’ his series of personal essays and read them each year.
 There is much wisdom in them, and I’m long past being amazed at how humans—our frailties, our wants, and desires—have not really changed in the nearly 1,900 years since his writings.
-That quote attributed to him is also a great ending for this.
+That quote attributed to him is also great–to repeat–as an ending for this.

 “When you arise in the morning, think of what a precious privilege it is to be alive; to breathe, to think, to enjoy, to love.”